• Skip to primary navigation

 What is tres leches cake?

 Tres leches cake is traditionally from Latin America and translates to 'three milks cake'.
-It consists of a fluffy vanilla sponge lightly soaked in three types of milk and topped with a light whipped cream.
+It consists of a fluffy vanilla sponge lightly soaked in three types of milk and topped with light whipped cream.

-Traditionally, tres leches cake is not vegan as it contains eggs and a 3 dairy milks.
+Traditionally, tres leches cake is not vegan as it contains eggs and 3 dairy milks.
 However, it's easy to make a vegan version of tres leches with dairy-free substitutes and a few tweaks.

 Ingredients you'll need